-Four hundred years later, a series of special events and activities are planned, tied to the landing date in late August, including:
+Hundreds of years later, a series of special events and activities are planned annually, tied to the landing date in late August.

-Watch a Commission video on 1619 and related events below:
+Watch a video on 1619 and related events:

 1619: Virginia’s First Africans, a 14-page report prepared by the Hampton History Museum.
 The report explores the events leading up to the arrival, the history of early Africans in Virginia, slavery, christianity and indentured servitude.